bryantlabs/JavaMasterClassProjects/README.md

    the main method in some of the Classes, but if the code is pasted into an IDE as is it will not run unless a project is created with a command line app to include a main method.

-8. I have included several star pattern exercises named StarPatterX.java.
+8. I have included several star pattern exercises named StarPatternX.java.
 The only problem relative to the course is the DiagonalStar.java.
 The other ones are exercises that I found searching YouTube.
    If you are having a difficult time wrapping your head around these types of problems then I would suggest practice practice practice.
 One thing that helped me very much understand this type of